-The comparison between samples analyzed in a different way should be treated with special care as it can lead to wrong results.
-In the case of Shen et al. (2003), the sizes were calculated by fitting a Sérsic profile to the galaxy in the z-band, and the criteria for morphological separation is based on Sérsic index, color, and concentration.
-Several works have investigated the accuracy of these relations since they are widely used as comparison in high redshift studies.
-Valentinuzzi et al. (2010a) found systematically lower radii (~0.1 dex) in their cluster early- and late-type galaxies with respect to the Shen et al. (2003) relations.
+The comparison between samples analysed in a different way should be treated with special care as it can lead to wrong results.
+In the case of Shen et al. (2003), the sizes were calculated by fitting a Sérsic profile to the galaxy in the z band, and the criteria for morphological separation is based on Sérsic index, colour and concentration.
+Several works have investigated the accuracy of these relations since they are widely used as comparison in high-redshift studies.
+Valentinuzzi et al. (2010a) found systematically lower radii (\sim 0.1 dex) in their cluster early- and late-type galaxies with respect to the Shen et al. (2003) relations.
 However, this difference could be explained with the systematic offset in mass they find with respect to SDSS masses.
-Contrary to Valentinuzzi et al. (2010a), Guo et al. (2009) claimed that the Sérsic index, magnitude and effective radius derived by Blanton et al. (2005) (the NYU-VAGC catalog) and used by Shen et al. (2003) are underestimated.
+Contrary to Valentinuzzi et al. (2010a), Guo et al. (2009) claimed that the Sérsic index, magnitude and effective radius derived by Blanton et al. (2005) [the NYU Value-Added Galaxy Catalogue (NYU-VAGC)] and used by Shen et al. (2003) are underestimated.